 ROSA is the abbreviation for the term: ‘Registration of South Africans Abroad’.
 South African citizens are invited to register personal details and travel itineraries with the Department of International Relations and Co-operation before travelling abroad.
 The personal information of travellers who register will allow the Department to assist South African citizens in the event they experience an emergency while abroad.
 The registration is free, and the assistance and services provided by Government (through the Department of International Relations and Cooperation) is of an advisory and non-financial nature.
 Registration is applicable to South African citizens who are travelling, living or working abroad.

 Why should I register?

-Registration through this website is NOT considered proof of South African citizenship.
-If you apply for any service from an Embassy, High Commission or Consulate General (mission) while abroad, you will be asked by staff to provide proof of South African citizenship, such as a passport or bar coded ID book.
+Registration is NOT considered proof of South African citizenship.
+If you apply for any service from a High Commission, Embassy, or Consulate General (mission) while abroad, you will be asked by staff to provide proof of South African citizenship, such as a passport or bar coded ID book/Smart ID Card.

 By registering your trip you assist the Department to locate you during an emergency, verifying your status and liaising with your next-of-kin.
-The information will only be accessed during a declared consular emergency.
+Please note that your information will only be accessed during a declared consular emergency.

-Registration is voluntary and free of charge.
-We encourage you to consider registration as an integral part of your travel planning and security.
+Although registration is voluntary and free of charge, we encourage you to consider registration as an integral part of your travel planning and security.

 How do I register?

-South African Citizens, both individual and group travelers, should register at the nearest South African Embassy, or South African High Commission, or South African Consulate General or at a South African Consulate abroad (South African Representation Abroad).
+South African Citizens, both individual and group travellers, should register at the nearest South African Embassy, High Commission, or Consulate General abroad (South African Representation Abroad).

-You may also register before departure, in which case you may forward an e-mail to the following E-Mail Address: firstname.lastname@example.org
+You may also register before departure, in which case you may forward your request for registration to the following E-Mail Address: firstname.lastname@example.org

 Please direct all enquiries regarding the Registration of South African Citizens to the following E-Mail: email@example.com.